Sapphicat247/CS_NEA/readme.md

 - makes 3 or 4 AIs play against each other, this allows you to test improvments to their algorithms and could be used to implement re-enforcement learning

+progress:
+- all actions that can be done on a turn are implemented, except playing development cards and trading.
+- set-up phase complete

 ### over_the_table.py

 - allows you to play an irl game using a bot as a player. this will have a GUI to imput what each player does, and to update the state of the board